Ashwin-BN/Farming-Database/README.md

 ![Entity Relationship Diagram](./MS2/ERD.jpg)

-Insert ERD image here or provide a link to the image hosted online for visualization of database structure and relationships.

 ### Oracle Code

 Included SQL code for creating tables, inserting sample data, and views for generating business reports based on the database information.